chandy619/configure-ad/README.md

 <img width="395" alt="image" src="https://github.com/chandy619/configure-ad/assets/144288806/ea682246-c823-4ce5-a213-50ed9468bbef">
 </p>
 <p>
-4. Create Organizational Units and Users within Active Directory (AD)- Since your DC-1 VM restarted, you'll need to log back in using the FQDN (Fully Qualified Domain Name) as the username, i.e., mydomain.com\labuser.
+4. Create Organizational Units and Users within Active Directory (AD): Since your DC-1 VM restarted, you'll need to log back in using the FQDN (Fully Qualified Domain Name) as the username, i.e., mydomain.com\labuser.
 Once you're logged in, click on the 'Start' menu and search for 'Active Directory Users and Computers'.
 First you'll need to create 2 new Organizational Units (OUs).
 Follow this string of actions to do so: Right-click 'mydomain.com' > 'New' > 'Organizational Unit' > type in '_EMPLOYEES' >'OK'.
 Repeat the steps to create another named '_ADMINS'.
 </p>
 <p>
 <img width="487" alt="image" src="https://github.com/chandy619/configure-ad/assets/144288806/e73e5a96-f3fb-47fc-b9ed-62fec578c450">